gabegm/gabriel/content/posts/Geospatial-Intelligence-Recap.md

 ![alt text](/images/mbs-me-1.jpg "My talk on Geospatial Intelligence at MBS")

-I recently had the pleasure of giving a talk on Geospatial Data Science at the Munich Business School (MBS) a few days ago.
-My talk titled "Geospatial Intelligence" covered a brief introduction into Geospatial data, what it looks like, its challenges, and its use cases.
+I recently had the pleasure of giving a talk on Geospatial Data Science at the Munich Business School (MBS).
+My talk "Geospatial Intelligence" covered a brief introduction into Geospatial data, what it looks like, its challenges, and its use cases.

 Geospatial data is projected onto a flat surface (map) and consists of 3 key components, spatial (where) such as the particular location on the map, attributes (what) such as the name of type of location, and time (when) such as when the data was collected.
 Such data may be hard and expensive to collect due to its size, however there are many sources providing free data such as [OpenStreetMap](https://openstreetmap.org/) allowing you to extract street networks and building footprints, points of interest, geocoded addresses, and more.

 There exist a few challenges when working with Geospatial data that one needs to made aware of before moving forward.
-Because the earth is not flat, there exist many types of Coordinate Reference Systems (CRS) which are use to project coordinates onto a map.
+Because the earth is not flat, there exist many types of Coordinate Reference Systems (CRS) which are used to project coordinates onto a map.
 It's important to be aware of this and to ensure that all the coordinates in your data sets are using the same CRS, if not you would just need to reproject the coordinates to a common CRS that you're using.
 This can lead to many issues as coordinates projected using a differing CRS will not align with each other on a map.

 As Geospatial data is a specialised type of data, it also requires special tools.
 Popular open source databases such as PostgresSQL allow you to install extensions such as PostGIS allowing you to store Geospatial objects such as points and polygons, and apply spatial transformations such as joins and aggregations based on location.
 Tools also exist to allow you to visualise Geospatial data on a map such as LeafletJS which is an open source JavaScript library allowing you to layer Geospatial objects on a map in your browser.

-It's also important to note that although Geospatial analytics is quite an interesting with many applications, we must ensure that none of the data we collect or the way which we use it, will put anyone's safety at risk.
-Points on a map may ultimately refer to a real person's movements which may put them in harms way should this data be used incorrectly or fall into the wrong hands.
+It's also important to note that although Geospatial analytics is quite an interesting field with many applications, we must ensure that none of the data we collect or the way which we use it, will put anyone's safety at risk.
+Points on a map may ultimately refer to a real person's movements, which may put them in harms way should this data be used incorrectly or fall into the wrong hands.
 Safety first.

 In the talk I briefly touch on a few use cases that can be applied with Geospatial data which I will summarise below:
 * Competitor tracking